Automatic generation of the drainage system layout

 - Sequence of use:

-- Manual placement of the elements to be joined (for example, several drains from a wet room and a siphon trap).
+- Manual placement of the elements to be joined (for example, several drains from a wet room and a floor trap).

 - Click on the "Join several elements" option.